 Your report and proof appear here after you upload a file - free, no signup.

-Filecheck does it automatically for every customer upload — on WooCommerce, Shopify, PrestaShop, OpenCart, or any site — before a bad file ever reaches your queue.
+Automate this on your store →Filecheck does it automatically for every customer upload - on WooCommerce, Shopify, PrestaShop, OpenCart, or any site - before a bad file ever reaches your queue.

 Optional but recommended: the width and height you plan to print at.
 Effective DPI = pixels ÷ print size, so the same image can pass as a flyer and fail as a poster.